 ## INTRODUCTION

 Research on the cognitive abilities of non-human animals is important for several reasons.
-By understanding animal cognitive abilities, we can clarify factors that influenced the evolution of human cognition, the mechanisms that relate cognition to ecological and evolutionary dynamics, or we can use the knowledge to facilitate more humane treatment of captive individuals [@shettleworth2010cognition].
+By understanding animal cognitive abilities, we can clarify factors that influenced the evolution of human cognition, the mechanisms that relate cognition to ecological and evolutionary dynamics, or we can use the knowledge to facilitate more humane treatment of captive animals [@shettleworth2010cognition].
 In the last 50 years, comparative psychologists and behavioral ecologists have led a surge in studies innovating methods for measuring cognitive traits in animals.
 As a result, we have come to understand cognition as the process of acquiring information, followed by storage, retrieval, and use of that information for guiding behavior [@shettleworth2010cognition].
 Evidence now exists that various species possess cognitive abilities in both the physical [e.g. object permanence: @salwiczek2009development; causal understanding: @taylor2012end] and social domains [e.g. social learning: @hoppitt2012identification; transitive inference: @maclean2008social].

 Cognitive traits are not directly observable and nearly all methods to quantify cognition use behavioral performance as a proxy for cognitive ability.
 Consequently, it is important to evaluate the validity of the chosen methods for quantifying a cognitive trait.
 To better understand whether performance on a type of task is likely to reflect a target cognitive trait (i.e., that the method has construct validity), researchers can test for repeatability in individual performance within and across tasks [@volter2018comparative].
 However, while many cognitive abilities have been tested, and various methods used, it is rare for one study to repeatedly test individuals with the same method or use multiple methods to test for a given cognitive ability.
-Using only one method to measure a cognitive trait could be problematic because it is hard to discern whether non-target cognitive, personality, or motivational factors may be the cause of variation in performance on the task [@morand2016studying].
+To narrow down the latent cognitive trait affecting behavior, it is ideal to use multiple similar and different tasks (convergent and discriminant validity), in various contexts, to evaluate correlations in performance that can be related to a given cognitive ability [@greggor].
+Using only one method to measure a cognitive trait makes it hard to discern whether non-target cognitive, personality, or motivational factors may be the cause of variation in performance on the task [@morand2016studying].
 For example, the success of pheasants on multiple similar and different problem-solving tasks was related to individual variation in persistence and motivation, rather than problem solving ability [@van2016problem].
 Additionally, performance on cognitive tasks can be affected by different learning styles, where individuals can vary in their perception of the salience of stimuli within a task, the impact of a reward (or non-reward) on future behavior, or the propensity to sample alternative stimuli [@rowe2014measuring].
-By assessing the temporal and contextual repeatability of performance researchers can quantify the proportion of variation in performance that is attributable to consistent individual differences likely to reflect the level of the cognitive trait relative to other ephemeral factors that affect individual performance [@cauchoix2018repeatability].
+By assessing the temporal and contextual repeatability of performance researchers can quantify the proportion of variation in performance that is attributable to consistent individual differences likely to reflect the level of the cognitive trait relative to other ephemeral factors that can otherwise change individual performance [@cauchoix2018repeatability].